phantom-node/memory_locker/README.md

 ### Optional installation

-If you don't want to force the user to install `memory_locker` gem, you can make it optional.
+If you don't want to force the user to install the `memory_locker` gem, you can make it optional.
 If the user doesn't have it installed, the warning will appear, but your app will run.

     begin
       require 'memory_locker'
     rescue LoadError
       warn 'Failed to lock memory.
-To fix install `memory_locker` gem.' else
+To fix install the `memory_locker` gem.' else
       MemoryLocker.call
     end